EntritGroup/db.cassandra.csharp.query-builder/README.md

 ## Releases

 ### Version 1.2.0
 Added support for Frozen and Tuple
-Added support for Creating User Defined Types
+Added support for creating User Defined Types

 ### Version 1.1.2
 Fixed bug for materialized view when only primary keys are present